 MacInnes (2015) updates his survey of quantitative methods teachers in the social sciences and suggests that quantitative methods teaching has substantially increased since a previous survey in 2009 and is now in almost all programmes outside geography.
-However, that result does seems at odds with those from the Futuretrack survey of 127,000 student entering higher education in 2005-2006, which MacInnes analyses to show that only about a third of students in the social sciences outside of economics report using numerical data more than ‘a little’ in their degrees.
+However, that result does seems at odds with those from the Futuretrack survey of 127,000 student entering higher education in 2005–2006, which MacInnes analyses to show that only about a third of students in the social sciences outside of economics report using numerical data more than ‘a little’ in their degrees.
 The number of programmes teaching quantitative methods may well have increased, but it may also be the case that students still encounter very little teaching in their degree.
 The two surveys were undertaken over ten years apart, so the overall level of improvement is unclear, and the results are not incompatible.
 There may be a difference between the number of programmes teaching quantitative methods, the number of programmes requiring it of all students, and the number of programmes that embed this teaching throughout their degree.
 Parker (2010) found a similar gap between survey responses from quantitative methods teachers and actual degree requirements, so it is important to analyse what is required of all students in social science degrees.

-A random sample of 40 universities was selected and each programme specification and module information on websites analysed for degrees in Business, Criminology, Economics, Politics, and Sociology for 2016-17.
+A random sample of 40 universities was selected and each programme specification and module information on websites analysed for degrees in Business, Criminology, Economics, Politics, and Sociology for 2016–2017.
 Not all universities offer the degrees surveyed, so the total number of observations varies by subject.
-Degrees were analysed to find which required students to undertake training in quantitative methods and research methods more generally, which included research design, the research process, and qualitative methods.
-Finally, all requirements for completing undergraduate research through projects or dissertations were also included.
+Degrees were analysed to find which required students to undertake training in quantitative methods and research methods more generally, and which included research design, the research process, and qualitative methods.
+Finally, all requirements for completing undergraduate research through projects or dissertations were also included (Table 24.1).

 <INSERT Table 24.1>